Isaiabarzoi/react-art-style/README.md

 - You need to know CSS
 - No clear separation of React & CSS code
 - You end up with many relatively small “wrapper” components

+## Tailwind CSS

+Advantages:

+- You don't need to know (a lot about) CSS Rapid development
+- No style clashes between components since you don't define any CSS rules
+- Highly configurable & extensible

+Disadvantages:

+- Relatively long className values
+- Any style changes require editing JSX
+- You end up with many relatively small "wrapper" components or lots of copy & pasting